SamuelSchlesinger/graph-server/README.md

-# Example Project
+# Graph Server

-This is an example multi-package [stack](https://docs.haskellstack.org/en/stable/README/) project, so that I don't have to recreate this every time I want to make a new one.
+This is an application which maintains a graph in memory and allows a user to make queries on it.